 Source: Survey conducted Nov.
 17, 2019-March 23, 2020, among adults in India.
 See Methodology for details.
-"How Indians View Gender Roles in Families and Society"

 Looking at this question at the state level, at least one-in-five people in nearly every state say sex-selective abortion is acceptable.
 Chhattisgarh stands out as an exception; just 4% of Indians there say the practice is somewhat or completely acceptable.
-Meanwhile, a few states including Meghalaya (74%), Assam (68%) and Tamil Nadu (57%) - have clear majorities who say sex-selective abortion is at least somewhat acceptable.
+Meanwhile, a few states - including Meghalaya (74%), Assam (68%) and Tamil Nadu (57%) - have clear majorities who say sex-selective abortion is at least somewhat acceptable.